pellie04/cse15l-lab-reports/lab-report-2-week-2.md

         double[] input1 = { 3, 3, 3, 4, 4, 4, 10 };    assertEquals(4.66666, ArrayExamples.averageWithoutLowest(input1), 0.01);
         }
 ```
-- The resons I wrote two tests was because I wanted to check for two different symptoms: 1.
+- The reason I wrote two tests was because I wanted to check for two different symptoms: 1.
 It did not return 0 if there was a single input like it was supposed to and 2. if the average was actual calculated correctly.
 - When running these tests I got the following results:
 ![image2part2 image](lab-2-images\part2-image2.png)